 The Bears still are awaiting word from two other potential top-30 national prospects: defensive end Arik Armstead of Elk Grove and defensive tackle Aziz of Atwater.

-Thompson, rated the No. 1 defensive back in the country and the No. 7 overall prospect by Rivals.com, said, "We just all feel
+Thompson, rated the No. 1 defensive back in the country and the No. 7 overall prospect by Rivals.com, said, "We just all feel real comfortable there and we're going to change the game."

 At 6-2, 210 pounds, Thompson has the size and speed to play either safety position.
 ESPN.com ranks him as the No. 2 high school player in California.